 This now global movement was given wings by individuals who sought to expand Eunice Kennedy Shriver’s vision into their own backyard.
 Individuals like Bessie Cutter Perlman, who, after retiring from teaching at The School for the Deaf in Trenton, started sports programming for individuals with intellectual disabilities at the Johnstone Training Center in the late 1960’s.

 Concurrently, Al Slootsky and Anthony Infante, both special education teachers, were setting up similar programs for swimmers and runners in Bayonne, NJ.

 Formal programming in NJ began in 1969, when six participants from the Bayonne Recreation Department and twelve participants from the E.R.
 Johnstone Training Center in Bordentown, represented NJ at the Eastern Regional Special Olympics at the University of Maryland.
 It was evident after that event that much improvement was needed.
 The athletes from the Garden State had few uniforms, little equipment and their training was lacking.

 Fast forward fifty years and you will find that New Jersey has become one of the premier Special Olympics programs in the world and a leader in the Unified Sports® and Young Athletes™ programs, as well as our own Camp Shriver, that takes place each Summer.

-In 2018, Special Olympics New Jersey will celebrate its 50th anniversary.
 Through the power of sport, Special Olympics New Jersey has changed the lives and hopes of thousands of individuals with intellectual disabilities throughout New Jersey, as well as their families and the communities in which they live.
 Join us in looking back at the last 50 years and learn more about our impact.